kaihoffman/linkerd-install-k3s/README.md

 ```
 I already have a Kubernetes cluster on my account, so the tool has *merged* my configuration.
 Handily, using the combination of options `--wait --save --switch` will automatically change our cluster management context to the one that was just created.
 If you prefer to switch cluster contexts manually, use `kubectx <cluster-name>` after you have downloaded the KUBECONFIG.

 Let's see what we have running on our cluster straight out of the box.
-We shouldn't have anything except for what `k3s` bundles automatically:
+We shouldn't have anything except for what `k3s` bundles automatically, including the `traefik` ingress controller.
+An ingress controller is required by Linkerd:
 ```
 $ kubectl get pods --all-namespaces
 NAMESPACE     NAME                         READY   STATUS      RESTARTS   AGE